 What are the differences between HELOC and HECM?

-An HECM is a type of reverse mortgage.
-It is a loan available solely to homeowners aged 62 and over.
+A home equity conversion mortgage (HECM) is a type of reverse mortgage that’s available solely to homeowners aged 62 and over.
 With an HECM, the principal and interest payments don’t become due until the borrower moves out of the home or passes away, which can make them attractive for some seniors (but challenging for those hoping to pass on the home to heirs).
-A HELOC, on the other hand, is a more flexible line of credit that allows you to borrow money as needed, up to the maximum amount you qualify for, against your home’s equity.
-Unlike HECMs, HELOCs do not have age eligibility requirements.
+A home equity line of credit, meanwhile, is a more flexible line of credit that allows you to borrow money as needed, up to the maximum amount you qualify for, against your home’s equity.

 What are the downsides of an HECM loan?

-HECMs lower the equity you own in your home, and since interest and principal are building up unpaid over time, the value of your ownership can decrease dramatically over the course of the loan’s lifetime.
-Furthermore, the entire sum of the loan becomes due when the last surviving borrower vacates the home or passes away, which means your heirs will need to pay up — or they will forfeit the property to the lender.
+Home equity conversion mortgages lower the equity you own on your home, and since interest and principal are building up unpaid over time, the value of your ownership can decrease dramatically over the course of the loan’s lifetime.
+Also, the entire sum of the loan becomes due when the last surviving borrower vacates the home or passes away, which means your heirs will need to pay up or forfeit the property to the lender.

 Is there an age requirement for a HELOC?

-Unlike HECMs, HELOCs do not have age requirements.
+Unlike home equity conversion mortgages, home equity lines of credit don’t have age requirements.
 However, your lender will still assess your creditworthiness, and there are also minimum equity requirements to ensure you own enough of your home’s value to borrow against.

 Photo credit: iStock/VioletaStoimenova